mimoralea/ios-project-1-threaded-getfile/README.md

-# ios-project-1-echo
+# ios-project-1-threaded-getfile
-echo client/server sample code
+Multi-threaded Getfile protocol sample code

 ## To get it setup follow these steps:
 1. Download vagrant binary for your OS at [the downloads section on their website](https://www.vagrantup.com/downloads.html)